-The Intrepid Museum is seeking staff for Camp GOALS (Greater Opportunities Advancing Leadership and Science) for Girls during the summer of 2014.
-Individuals will be responsible for attending camp training, implementing summer curricula to rising 9th and 10th grade female students and participating in camp assessment from June 23 to August 22, 2014.
-Ideal candidates have experience working with teens in a supervised camp or school setting; have classroom management and conflict resolution skills; have taught STEM subjects; demonstrate an understanding of age-appropriate activities; are dynamic; and have enthusiasm for teaching and learning.
+We are seeking staff for GOALS (Greater Opportunities Advancing Leadership and Science) for Girls Summer Intensive during the summer of 2015.
+Individuals will be responsible for attending program training, implementing summer curricula to rising 9th and 10th grade female students and participating in summer program assessment from June 22 to August 21, 2015.
+Ideal candidates have experience working with teens in a supervised after-school, summer program, or school setting; have classroom management and conflict resolution skills; have experience teaching STEM subjects; demonstrate an understanding of age-appropriate activities; are dynamic; and have enthusiasm for teaching and learning.

 Responsibilities include but are not limited to:

-- Commit to working the Camp GOALS overnight program at the Museum from August 15 to August 16, 2014.
+- Commit to working the GOALS for Girls Summer Intensive (GGSI) overnight program at the Museum from August 14 to August 15, 2015.

 - Coordinate and supervise rising 9th and 10th grade program participants at the Museum and during off-site fieldtrips.

-- Implement age-appropriate lesson plans and activities as prescribed by thematic weekly curricula.
+- Implement and create age-appropriate lesson plans as prescribed by thematic weekly curricula.

-- Work cooperatively with camp staff in a group and initiate projects.
+- Work cooperatively with summer staff in a group and initiate projects.

 - Maintain clean classrooms and storage spaces.